elemental/elemental-web/source/doc-dev/control.rst

 Control theory
 **************

-The following algorithms draw heavily from the second chapter of Nicholas J. Higham's "Functions of Matrices: Theory and Computation" and depend heavily on the matrix sign function.
-They have only undergone cursory testing.
+The following rudimentary algorithms draw heavily from the second chapter of Nicholas J. Higham's "Functions of Matrices: Theory and Computation" and depend heavily on the matrix sign function.
+They have only undergone cursory testing and primarily exist due to the simplicity of their implementation.
+Ideally, there will eventually be high-performance implementations based upon Schur decompositions.

 Sylvester
 ---------